FIHCR Annual History Prizes

 Eligibility

-For FIHCR Annual History Award, 2026 edition only the titles published between 1 January 2024 and 31 December 2025 are eligible for consideration.
-The titles must be written (illustrated in the context of the Prize for Illustration) by Indian nationals residing in and outside India.
-To nominate a title, applications must be submitted exclusively by the book’s publisher.
+For the FIHCR Annual History Award, 2026 edition, only titles published between 1 January 2024 and 31 December 2025 are eligible for consideration.
+Titles may be authored (or illustrated, in the case of the Prize for Illustration) by both Indian and non-Indian nationals, residing either in India or abroad.
+Nominations must be submitted exclusively by the publisher of the book.

 Eligible titles may be originally written in English or translated into English.
 The work needs to engage substantively with India’s history, civilisation, or cultural experience.
 The titles nominated for a category must be aligned with the theme of the prize category.